 - Highway interconnectivity

 Factors such as congested highways and surface roads as well as poor signaling systems will increase fuel consumption, accident rates, and time wasted.

 In this case, the main mode(s) of transportation used to receive or ship goods to and from the warehouse must be prioritized.
 For example, if most of the cargo is imported/exported via air, then you will want to be as close as possible to the airport.
 If this is not possible, you should at least explore facilities with easy access to highways and roads that offer a direct connection to the airport.

-You want to be as close as possible to the point of the most predominant transportation mode in order to control drayage costs and have the highest possible velocity level – maximum number of containers per month.
+You want to be as close as possible to the point of the most predominant transportation mode in order to control drayage costs and have the highest possible velocity level – the maximum number of containers per month.

-The following infographic contains data from the department of transportation displaying shipments weights by transportation mode for 2013, and the expected volume for 2040.
+The following infographic contains data from the Department of Transportation displaying shipments weights by transportation mode for 2013, and the expected volume for 2040.

 Data Source: Bureau of Transportation Statistics